isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2015-03-10-Speech-by-Minister-for-Law-K-Shanmugam-during-the-Committee-of-Supply-Debate-2015.md

-<p id="infants"><sup>[1]</sup> For instance, under the current GIA, a child has parents or guardians who are unsuitable or unable to fulfil their parental responsibility, an interested applicant such as a grandparent will have difficulties making an application to be appointed as the child’s guardian.
-The review aims to address this issue. </p>
+<span id="infants"><sup>[1]</sup> For instance, under the current GIA, a child has parents or guardians who are unsuitable or unable to fulfil their parental responsibility, an interested applicant such as a grandparent will have difficulties making an application to be appointed as the child’s guardian.
+The review aims to address this issue. </span> <br>
-<p id="succession"><sup>[2]</sup> Review of ISA to address issue of the claim of illegitimate child to a share of the deceased parent’s estate. </p>
+<span id="succession"><sup>[2]</sup> Review of ISA to address issue of the claim of illegitimate child to a share of the deceased parent’s estate. </span> <br>
-<p id="provision"><sup>[3]</sup> For instance, IFPA review deals with right of an illegitimate child, a stepchild and an elderly parent’s to apply for reasonable provision for maintenance from the deceased’s estate. </p>
+<span id="provision"><sup>[3]</sup> For instance, IFPA review deals with right of an illegitimate child, a stepchild and an elderly parent’s to apply for reasonable provision for maintenance from the deceased’s estate. </span>

 <p class="right-side-updated">Last updated on 11 Mar 2015</p>